 If you sell mixed beverages, and hold a mixed beverage permit, your sales of the mixed beverages, beer, wine and mixers are subject to two taxes:

-Magazines subscriptions for at least six months are exempt from sales tax.
+Magazines subscriptions for at least six months and entered as periodicals class (formerly called second class) mail are exempt from sales tax.
 Single issues and subscriptions for fewer than six months are taxable.

 The sale of gift certificates, discount cards and coupon books is not taxable.
 Any tax due is collected by the retailer when the purchaser redeems the gift certificate, promotional discount or coupon.